swergas/belenios-frontend-components/README.md

 This repository contains several User Interface components meant to be used in [Belenios](https://www.belenios.org/).
 They are implemented using Javascript ES6 and React (without JSX nor transpilation), and use i18next for internationalisation.

+[Here is a demo](https://swergas.github.io/belenios-frontend-components/index_without_npm.html#uuid=E7bP7XBxsumU3B) of a vote User Interface which uses these components.

 ## Browsing components using the index.html file

 - Install npm, optionnaly using nvm (if you choose to use nvm, don't forget to execute `nvm use current` before executing the following commands)